 Permitted Use Days:

-During this period, a volunteer from Lake Pleasant Regional Park will be on-site to collect fees, assist with traffic flow and answer questions.
-Please have cash, exact change is preferred and required during times of gate closure.
+Please check website for possible changes to opening dates prior to arrival (i.e., due to weather conditions, staffing issues, etc...).
+Park will be on-site to collect fees, assist with traffic flow and answer questions.
+Have cash, exact change is preferred and required during times of gate closure.
 The entry fee is $6 per vehicle, $4 per motorized water craft and $2 per non-motorized water craft.

 For additional information on the area, please direct your questions to the Entry Station at (928) 501-1710.